 In cooperation with the Deutsch-Namibische Gesellschaft and “Voices,” a group of choirs from Berlin, benefit concerts are held regularly to raise money to help AIDS orphans.
 The proceeds are used to support projects that ease these children’s difficult lives.

-A large exhibition project was organized this year at Künstlerhaus Bethanien and focused on Namibian pop music produced from 1950 to 1980.
+A large exhibition project was organized in 2017 at Künstlerhaus Bethanien and focused on Namibian pop music produced from 1950 to 1980.
 Various exhibition modules were created based on extensive research and in collaboration with veteran musicians like Baby Doeseb, Kakuja Kembale, and Jackson Wahengo, who are still around and were able to revive repertoires thought long gone.
 For example, the exhibition featured a “Pantheon of Namibian Music,” which honored the marginalized bands and singers with studio recordings and newly designed album covers.
 It also included historical photos of the bands and the legendary venues of this musical subculture.